Dhanasree-Rajamani/Deep_Learning_Assignments/Assignment_4/Readme.md

 k) colabs for data augmentation and classification  for image, video, text, audio -

-In these colabs, I have used AugLY - a data augmentations library that supports 4 modalities(audio, video, image and text) - to augment data in model training.
+In these colabs, I have used AugLY - a data augmentations library that supports 4 modalities(audio, video, image, text, timeseries) - to augment data in model training.

 I have used my own audio, text, video.
 Images(image I have obtained from tensorflow dataset).